Privacy Risk Management policies

 Give your policy a descriptive name to help you identify it in your list of policies.
 Provide an optional description, then select Next.

 The next steps allow you to define all policy settings.
-You can jump to descriptions within in this article for more details.
-Options include:
+Jump to a setting listed below for more details:

 - Data to monitor: Select the type of personal data your policy will monitor.